There are no positions open at this time.

 NW Documentary seeks a Visual Communications Intern to support the development and updating of digital and print communications for external audiences to expand our marketing outreach.
-This is an excellent opportunity for a generalist with strong organizational and administrative skills who wants to be directly involved in the growth and success of a small media arts non-profit.
+This is an excellent opportunity for a tech-savvy student with a strong eye for design to be involved in the growth and success of a small media arts non-profit.
 This position reports to the Operations Manager.

 Knowledge, Skills and Abilities:

 · Quick learner that is tech savvy and able to problem-solve in self-directed environment

 · Exceptional skills in communicating ideas through visual mediums such as graphic design, photography and/or video production